qoolixiloop/qool-jekyll-loop/README.md

     $ git clone https://github.com/rbenv/ruby-build.git ~/.rbenv/plugins/ruby-build

 ## install local ruby with rbenv using ruby-build
 list all available version

     $ rbenv install -l

 choose a version to install

     $ rbenv install 2.6.0

 set it global

     $ rbenv global 2.6.0

 ### Explanation:
 show all installed versions of ruby

     $ rbenv versions
     system (ubuntu installation, sudo apt install )
     * 2.6.0 (rbenv local installation, set with $ rbenv global, gem install, bundle install, ruby build)

 set a local ruby version to a folder

     $ rbenv local 2.1.0
     applyied to a folder adds file: .ruby-version with content: 2.1.0

 show active global ruby version

     $ ruby -version (if not in a folder containing file .ruby-version with content 2.1.0)
     2.6.0 (if set with $ rbenv global)

 show active global ruby version

     $ ruby -version
     2.1.0 (if in a folder set with $ rbenv local and containing file .ruby-version with content 2.1.0)

 ## install packages (gems) with gem
 useful information where gems are stored and $PATH

     $ gem env

 turn off installing documentation, can take a long time

     echo "gem: --no-document" > ~/.gemrc

 install bundler (Bundler is a tool that manages gem dependencies for projects)
 reads file Gemfile, file Gemfile.lock

     $ gem install bundler  (installed under enabled version, global or local)

 rehash, rbenv works by creating a directory of shims, which point to the files
 used by the Ruby version which is enabled.

     $ rbenv rehash

 install jekyll

     $ gem install jekyll bundler

 ## start jekyll server
     $ jekyll serve
-like $jekyll build && starting server at http://localhost:4000
+same as $jekyll build && starting server at http://localhost:4000
 Where:
     _site

 ## use global variables
 Info:

     https://jekyllrb.com/docs/variables/

 Objects:

     site.xyz , page.xyz, paginator.xyz, content, layout

 You can define own custom front matter (xyz) and use them as variables

 ## use Liquid
 Objects (outputs a variable called page.title, page is the document)
+Code:
 ```html
     {{ page.title }}
 ```
 Tags (flow control logic, outputs sidebar if page.sidebar is true)
+Code:
 ```html
     {% if page.show_sidebar %}
       <div class="sidebar">